dlanza1/ExDeMon/doc/users-manual/properties-source.md

 ## File properties source

-This source obtains all properties from a text file with format readable by java.util.Properties.
+This source obtains all properties from a file or set of files.

+The format of the text files must be readable by java.util.Properties or a JSON that can be converted to java.util.Properties.

 ```
 properties.source.type = file
-properties.source.path = <path_to_configuration_file>
+properties.source.path = <path_to_configuration_file_or_directory>
 ```